-Placing banners are no longer as effective as they used to be, however, that’s not to say they don’t work at all.
+Placing banners is no longer as effective as it used to be, however, that’s not to say they don’t work at all.

-The best and smartest way to find out is to do some A/B split testing yourself.
+The best way to find out for sure is to do some testing yourself.

-Use a free tool like CrazyEgg to create some snapshots of your high-impact pages and blog posts to see if people really are clicking on your banners, or scrolling right past them.
+Use a free tool like CrazyEgg to create some snapshots of your high-impact pages and blog posts that feature your banners.
+You will be able to see if people really are clicking on your banners, or scrolling right past them.

-Personally, I’ve never used it, but I’ve read some half-decent reviews on CB University, and from what I’ve seen they do provide some solid training and resource for new comers.
+Personally, I’ve never used it, but I’ve read some half-decent reviews on CB University, and from what I’ve seen they do provide some valuable training and resource for newcomers.